MicrosoftDocs/mixed-reality/mixed-reality-docs/unity-xrdevice-advanced.md

 ### Using HolographicFrameNativeData

 > [!NOTE]
-> Using native objects received via HolographicFrameNativeData may cause unpredictable behaviour and rendering artifacts.
-We don't recommend calling methods that may change state of these objects or change objects' properties directly, e.g. HolographicFrame.UpdateCurrentPrediction, HolographicCamera properties, etc.
+> Changing the state of the native objects received via HolographicFrameNativeData may cause unpredictable behaviour and rendering artifacts, especially if Unity also reasons about that same state.
+For example, you should not call HolographicFrame.UpdateCurrentPrediction, or else the pose prediction that Unity renders with that frame will be out of sync with the pose that Windows is expecting, which will reduce [hologram stability](hologram-stability.md).

-You can use object from HolographicFrameNativeData when access to native interfaces is required for rendering or debugging purposes, in your native plugins or C# code.
+You can use data from HolographicFrameNativeData when access to native interfaces is required for rendering or debugging purposes, in your native plugins or C# code.

-Here is an example of how you can use HolographicFrameNativeData for getting current frame prediction time.
+Here is an example of how you can use HolographicFrameNativeData to get the current frame's prediction for photon time.
 ```cs
 using System;
 using System.Runtime.InteropServices;